With technology advancing at an unprecedented rate, influencing almost every business sector, IT professionals are more

 The pros and cons of remote working are far from cut and dried, and it’s naive to suggest that just because the incoming Generation Z expect it to be part of their work-life balance, employers need to jump accordingly.
 While the IBM’s and Yahoo’s might miss out on some Gen Z talent, there will be plenty of excellent candidates who do want to work there.

 Does your company offer remote working?
 Do you work away from the office some or all of the time?
-Or do you value being in the office more?Posted almost 2 years ago
+Or do you value being in the office more?Posted over 2 years ago